San Fernando, Pampanga: History

 On February 14, 1939, Philippine president Manuel L. Quezon proclaimed his social justice program before a gathering of farmers in front of the Municipal Government building.

 In 1941, forces of the Imperial Japanese Army occupied the town and placed the municipal government under its supervision.
 The following year, thousands of Filipino and American prisoners of war walked from Bataan to the San Fernando Train Station in what will be known as the Bataan Death March.

 In 1952, the town of Santo Tomas was separated from San Fernando.

+On December 16, 1980, Jose B. Lingad, a lawyer and politician, was shot dead at the gasoline station while sitting alone in the driver's seat of his car in the morning by a lone gunman during the Martial law under the President and dictator Ferdinand Marcos.

 In 1986, Paterno Guevarra was sworn in as officer-in-charge of the town after the successful People Power Revolution that toppled the Marcos dictatorship that same year.
 He was later elected municipal mayor.
 On December 31, 1987, former mayor Armando Biliwang was campaigning in Barangay San Jose to be elected mayor again when communist insurgents from the New People's Army fired gunshots in his direction, narrowly avoiding getting killed while his nephew was fatally wounded.

 In 1990, Philippine president Corazon Aquino inaugurated the Paskuhan Village, the first Christmas village in Asia and the third of its kind in the world.
 The following year, Mount Pinatubo erupted after over 600 years of dormancy hurling a layer of ash and volcanic debris on the town.

 On October 1, 1995, Typhoon Sibyl (Mameng) struck the town.
 It unleashed floodwaters and mudflows from Mount Pinatubo into the town.
 The Barangays of Santo Nino, San Juan, San Pedro Cutud and Magliman were severely damaged by lahar.
 The citizens of San Fernando rallied to save the town by raising funds to build the St. Ferdinand People's Dike.
 The Pampanga Megadike was constructed the following year, thus preventing further damage to the town.